stain/ro-crate-paper/manuscript.md

 ### Best Practice Guide rather than strict specification

-RO-Crate builds on Linked Data standards and community-evolved vocabularies such as JSON-LD [@sporny_2014] and [Schema.org](https://schema.org/) [@doi:10.1145/2857274.2857276], but rather than enforcing additional constraints and limits — using perhaps intimidating technologies such as _RDF shapes_ (SHACL, ShEx) — RO-Crate aims instead to build a set of best practices on how to apply  existing standards in a common way to describe research outputs and their provenance.
+RO-Crate builds on Linked Data standards (JSON-LD [@sporny_2014]) and community-evolved vocabularies ([Schema.org](https://schema.org/) [@doi:10.1145/2857274.2857276]).
+RO-Crate aims to build a set of best practices on how to practically apply these existing standards in a common way to describe research outputs and their provenance, without having to learn each of the underlying technologies in detail.

 As such, the [RO-Crate 1.1](https://w3id.org/ro/crate/1.1) specification [@doi:10.5281/zenodo.4541002] can be seen as an opinionated and example-driven guide to writing Schema.org metadata as JSON-LD, which leaves it open for implementers to include additional metadata using other Schema.org types and properties, or even additional Linked Data vocabularies/ontologies or their own ad-hoc terms.

-This does not mean, however, that RO-Crate does not have constraints.
-Crucially, the specification is quite strict on the JSON-LD being _flattened_ and _compacted_, to facilitate lightweight consumption and generation of the RO-Crate Metadata file without the need for RDF libraries.
-In addition, work has now begun to formalise different _profiles_ of RO-Crates, which may impose additional constraints based on the needs of a specific domain or use case.
-For instance, submission to a workflow repository would expect an RO-Crate to contain at least one workflow with a declared licence and workflow language; specific additional recommendations could also be needed to meet the emerging requirements of [FAIR Digital Objects](https://fairdo.org/).
-These optional profiles are planned to build on a combination of JSON Schemas and RDF shapes, but again these will primarily provide developers with guidance and suggestions rather than strict validation requirements.

 ### Checking Simplicity

 As previously stated, one aim of RO-Crate is to be conceptually simple.
 This simplicity has been repeatedly checked and confirmed through a community review process.
-See for example the discussion at ([GitHub issue #71 on ad-hoc vocabularies](https://github.com/ResearchObject/ro-crate/issues/71)).
+For instance, in the discussion on supporting [ad-hoc vocabularies](https://github.com/ResearchObject/ro-crate/issues/71) in RO-Crate, the community explored potential Linked Data solutions.
+The conventional wisdom in [RDF best practice](https://www.w3.org/TR/swbp-vocab-pub/) is to establish a vocabulary with a new URI namespace, formalised using [RDF Schema](http://www.w3.org/TR/2014/REC-rdf-schema-20140225/) or [OWL](http://www.w3.org/TR/2012/REC-owl2-overview-20121211/) ontologies, however, as this may seem excessive learning curve for the use case of clarifying that `sentence` in an RO-Crate refers to prisoner sentencing rather than a linguistic structure, the RO-Crate community instead agreed on a dual lightweight approach: (ⅰ) [Document](https://www.researchobject.org/ro-crate/1.1/appendix/jsonld.html#adding-new-or-ad-hoc-vocabulary-terms) how projects with their own web-presence can make a pure HTML-based vocabulary, and (ⅱ) provide a community-wide PID namespace under <https://w3id.org/ro/terms/> that redirect to simple CSV files [maintained in GitHub](https://github.com/ResearchObject/ro-terms).

-To further verify this idea, we have formalised the RO-Crate definition (see Appendix X).
-An important result of this exercise is that the underlying data structure of RO-Crate is a depth limited tree of 1 level.
+To further verify this idea, we have formalised the RO-Crate definition (see Appendix A).
+An important result of this exercise is that the underlying data structure of RO-Crate, although conceptually a graph, is represented as a tree limited to depth 2.
 The formalisation also emphasises the _boundedness_ of the structure; namely, the fact that elements are specifically identified as being either semantically _contained_ by the RO-Crate (`hasPart`) or mainly referenced (`mentions`) and typed as _external_ to the Research Object (Contextual Entities).

 [^1]: IRIs[@doi:10.17487/rfc3987] are a generalisation of URIs (which include well-known http/https URLs), permitting international Unicode characters without `%`-encoding, commonly used on the browser address bar and in HTML5.